Easy Keto Scalloped “Potatoes” (You’ll Never Guess Our Secret Ingredient)

 These keto scalloped “potatoes” are amazing!

 My husband and kiddos were actually fooled when I served this dish.
 Since they thought they were eating traditional scalloped potatoes, I’ve decided to call them faux-tatoes!
-I almost didn’t tell them that they were in fact eating turnips, but I caved and they were pleasantly surprised.
+I almost didn’t tell them that they were in fact eating rutabaga, but I caved and they were pleasantly surprised.
 I hope your family has the same reaction!

 My Hip sidekick Jenna tried out this recipe and here’s what she thought!